Tested on animals:Yes

 Benefit number one: Brightens.
-BB Cushion does contain the hydroquinone derivative, arbutin, which may have melanin-inhibiting properties (See what The Paula's Choice Research Team has to say about that here).
+BB Cushion does contain the hydroquinone derivative, arbutin, which may have melanin-inhibiting properties.
 However, in this type of compact, the arbutin won't remain stable for long, although we do applaud Laneige for the effort.

 On the plus side, what will help prevent future dark spots from forming is the in-part mineral sunscreen, which leads us to benefit number two: Protects.
 BB Cushion SPF 50+ offers broad-spectrum sun protection via a blend of mineral and non-mineral sunscreen actives, which is great from a health and anti-aging perspective!

 Benefit three: Cools and hydrates (via "Optimal Mineral Water").
 We debunk the mineral water gimmick in the brand summary, but here's where things get even murkier: The formula is noticeably fragranced, which means there is the potential for skin damage and irritation (see More Info).
 Even though BB Cushion SPF 50+ might feel nice, what it's doing below the surface is putting skin at risk.
 That's enough reason to avoid it, but if you're still curious, read on.